USF-HII/usf-hii.github.io/pages/faq.md

 #### What is CIRCE and can I use its resources?

 CIRCE is an acronym for the "Central Instructional and Research Computing Environment" at the University of South Florida.
-Although HII relies on a large part of the CIRCE infrastructure, internal and external partners of HII do not have direct access to CIRCE partitions and may only utilize HII Partitions.
+Although HII relies on a large part of the underlying CIRCE infrastructure, internal and external partners of HII do not have direct access to CIRCE partitions and may only utilize HII Partitions.